jan-kasi/school-notes/notes/07 Meditation 1.md

 2. These falsehoods are used to construct a large part of some knowledge
 3. The knowledge is then doubtful, we need to deconstruct them and begin again
 4. The senses we base knowledge on are often deceived
-5. We shouldn’t completely trust things which sometimes deceive us
+5. We shouldn't completely trust things which sometimes deceive us
 6. We cannot completely trust the senses
 7. There are some things which only the mad can doubt
 8. Adopting the mad as a basis for knowledge is unproductive